orgua/shepherd_v2_planning/11_concept_hw_cape.rst

         - uBlox LEA/NEO-M8T (~50 €, < 20 ns clear sky) -> already in inventory
         - trimble also offers precise timing gps modules
     - preferred solution: module without antenna and sma-port, smd-antenna on same pcb with sma-port, short interconnect or remote antenna
+    - PPS currently on Timer4 P8_7, GPS on UART2

 target Capelet
     - allow a second target -> switch inputs and power (could also lead to a third if space is available)